 - When rehydrated, the meat is virtually indistinguishable from fresh.
 I’ve often used freeze-dried chicken in my chicken enchilada recipe, and friends have no idea they’re eating freeze-dried food!

-- Thrive Life has a great selection of different freeze-dried meats.
+- There is a good variety of different freeze-dried meats.
 Ground beef/hamburger, however, continues to be one of the most popular.

 - A little can go a long way — see my tips below!